Starring: George Peppard

 Next up: Madigan

-The video embedded below is the second-season opening from Banacek, with theme music by Billy Goldenberg, an American composer who also created the themes for shows such as Alias Smith and Jones, Harry O, Delvecchio, Longstreet, and Kojak.
+The video embedded below is the second-season opening from Banacek, with music by Billy Goldenberg, an American composer who also created the themes for shows such as Alias Smith and Jones, Harry O, Delvecchio, Longstreet, and Kojak.
 You’ll find the original version of Banacek’s main title sequence here.

 * I’ve also spotted references online to Columbo creators William Link and Richard Levinson contributing to Banacek, but Link says that’s incorrect.